NeuroJSON/jdata/JData_specification.md

    }
 ```

-The choice of the conversion form is user dependent.
-Typically, the "structure of array" forms
+The choice of the forms is user-dependent.
+Typically, the "structure of arrays" form
-may have smaller in file sizes.
+leads to a smaller file size.

 The above JData table can be enclosed inside an optional field `"_TableData_(table_name)":{...}`
 (if inside a structure) or `{"_TableData_":{...}}` (if inside an array) to inform the